bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-I think this would be a linear search for which floor the egg drop off.
+I think this would be a linear search for which floor the egg drop off and  drop off > F else drop off < F to detemine if the egg was to break or not .